 Office 365 Advanced Threat Protection

-- Every link and every attachment is scanned.
-Rather than looking at historical attacks, these links and attachments are run on multiple Virtual Machines in order to identify malware
+- Every link and every attachment is scanned and ran on multiple Virtual Machines to identify malware

 - Phishing links are identified and blocked.
 (ATP also has a Phishing Attack Simulator to test your user’s awareness)